manorrington/Hope-Hacks-Group-11/README.md

 <h3> What is Learnify? </h3>

 At Learnify, we believe that everyone deserves easy access to education and free resources for the latest and greatest in online resources.
 With our application and website, we have created a space to promote easy learning and innovation for those who believe they are up for the task of learning in the modern technological way.
-Formal schooling systems are slowly becoming irrelevant due to the sheer volume of information in today's day in age and how rapidly it is growing.
-With our app, we constantly update our curated resources to allow driven individuals to find the specific help they need with their educational endeavors.
+Formal schooling systems are slowly becoming irrelevant due to the sheer volume of information in today's day in age and how rapidly information is changing.
+With our app, we constantly update our curated resources to allow driven individuals to find the specific help they need in their educational endeavors.

 <hr style="border:2px solid gray">